-All MAC students are required to complete a minimum of 10 sessions of individual, group or family counseling with a licensed practitioner while in the program.
+All MAC students are required to complete a minimum of 10 sessions of individual, group or family counseling with a licensed practitioner (as opposed to an associate licensed clinician) while in the program.
 This is true even for those students who have received some kind of counseling before entering Saint Martin's University or those who intend to seek counseling after they have finished the MAC program.
 This counseling is expected to take place during the first two semesters of the program, and must be completed before participating in practicum and before the application for degree candidate status.

 Counseling must be conducted by a licensed mental health counselor, a licensed marriage and family therapist, a licensed clinical social worker, a licensed clinical psychologist, an MD psychiatrist, or a mental health therapist of equivalent status.
-The therapist must be approved prior to beginning therapy.
-Forms are available on the University's MAC web page.
+The therapist must be approved by the program chair prior to beginning therapy.